ryancey1/coursera-week4-programming-assignment/README.md

 The script in this repo (`run_analysis.R`) was developed to perform 5 essential functions after downloading and importing a specific data set.

-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The data set is available for download [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).